How Does Reverse Osmosis Work?

 The Kinetico K5 Drinking Water Station

-The Kinetico K5 Drinking Water Station is a seven-stage reverse osmosis system featuring QuickFlo technology to provide a constant flow of high-quality water whenever you need it.
+The Kinetico K5 Drinking Water Station is a seven-stage reverse osmosis system featuring QuickFlo® technology to provide a constant flow of high-quality water whenever you need it.
 In fact, Kinetico’s K5 produces more water faster than any other reverse osmosis system in its class.
-The K5 with a water on water tank is also one of the few reverse osmosis systems that is third-party certified for PFOS/PFOA removal.
+The K5 is also one of the few reverse osmosis systems that is third-party certified for PFOS/PFOA removal.

 Learn more about the K5 Drinking Water Station

 The Kinetico AquaKinetic A200 Drinking Water System

 The Kinetico A200 is a five-stage reverse osmosis system that provides your family with an economical way to improve the quality of your drinking water.
 The AquaKinetic A200 produces higher quality water at a faster rate than comparable systems.
 It is also certified to significantly reduce the levels of many unwanted contaminants like arsenic, chromium, lead and more.

 Kinetico Reverse Osmosis Drinking Water System Comparison

 Get a Reverse Osmosis System for Your Home

 Contact your local Kinetico dealer to find out more about how a reverse osmosis system can improve your home’s water.
 A Kinetico dealer has the expertise to understand your water and make a recommendation based on your needs.
 If you’re ready to make a purchase request a quick quote below to schedule the installation of your Kinetico RO today.